Significant Dates for 2018 Temple Artists

 - December: 2018 Temple selected and artists notified

-- January: Kick-off Meeting (weekday during business hours, one hour time commitment)
+- January/February: Kick-off Meeting (weekday during business hours, one hour time commitment)

-- January: Contract Meeting (only required for first-time Temple grant recipients; one call, one hour time commitment.
-If you have signed a BRC Honoraria or Global Art Grant contract, you must still attend this meeting as each contract is different)
+- January/February: Contract Meeting (one call, one hour time commitment).
+Required for first-time Temple Grant recipients.
+If you have previously signed a BRC Honoraria or Global Art Grant contract, you must attend this meeting as each contract is different.

-- February: Review materials and burn plan with Fire Art Safety Team (FAST)
+- February/March: Fire Safety Meeting; review materials and burn plan with Fire Art Safety Team (FAST)

 - June 15: Art Support Services (ASS) Resource Request due

 - July 10: Crew members finalized, names for tickets, early arrivals, and vehicle passes submitted

 - Wednesday, August 8: Access to site for survey, shade structure erection, ground cover for wood drops and cutting shop.
 No on site overnight camping